Questions & answers

 To find your suburb use the navigation tabs for ‘central city’, ‘inner suburbs; and ‘outer suburbs’.
 Select and scroll through the section that corresponds to where your suburb is located, to find out what specifically is proposed.

-Our City Tomorrow takes a city-wide approach in which growth has been directed to areas that are most suitable for intensification based on a range of considerations, such as; proximity to public transport and centres, community services and open space, and cost of development in hazard risk areas.
+The Spatial Plan takes a city-wide approach in which growth has been directed to areas that are most suitable for intensification based on a range of considerations, such as; proximity to public transport and centres, community services and open space, and cost of development in hazard risk areas.
 Ultimately, the city as a whole will be impacted in some form.

 If your suburb is not specifically mentioned, no significant changes to density are proposed however we will be reviewing infill development rules as part of the District Plan review to provide more efficient use of existing land and to provide more housing choice.